joaquinperaza/pointaloon/docs/wiki.md

 Example:
 `{"token":"-Kp_R2BLaamqXTruCE-o","email":"youremail@domain.com"}`

 Tokens without activity in a long time period will be deleted, calling /point periodically will prevent that.
-Note: to avoid CORS issues use https://us-central1-pointaloon.cloudfunctions.net/ instead of http://data.pointaloon.com/ (Due to firebase limitation allowing cors on redirects).

 ### Read object loon
 Object loon are the interface to provide balloon data.
 Our /loons GET Request provide a collection of loon objects from the active balloons at the sky.